kanamesasaki/thermocraft/src/content/articles/disk-viewfactor.md

 In this case, we managed to complete the integration, thanks to the shape simplicity of the disk.
 However, performing the double integration is highly complex, and it would be very difficult to obtain a closed-form solution for more complicated geometries.

-## View Factor Evaluation based on the Line Integrtion
+## View Factor Evaluation based on the Line Integration

 In some cases, the area integral can be transformed into a line integral using Stokes' theorem.
 This is not always possible, but it can be applied to the calculation of the view factor.